can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ```

 This snippet highlights one of the neat features I like so much in
-common lisp.
+Common Lisp.
 Maybe it has not the best possible standard library in
-the world, however there are true gems of usability there.
+the world, however, there are true gems of usability there.
 In this
-particular case `dolist` accepts third parameter which will be
+particular case, `dolist` accepts the third parameter which will be
 returned as a result of dolist.
 That means that you can write things
 like filling in hash table very naturally.

 After `get-unfetched-item-ids` function was done, the next one on the
 list was one to download a list of posts.
 And here it got a bit tricky
-because of unicode.
+because of Unicode.

 ### Unicode and Livejournal

 Livejournal is there for quite a long time and that means that it's
 codebase and data predates the times when everything became all
-unicode.
+Unicode.
 Many veteran coders can still show scars from that time,
 yeah.
-In essence there was an ASCII table that was used to define a
+In essence, there was an ASCII table that was used to define a
 meaning of the byte of data (hence single byte encoding) and it
 defined the meaning of the first 127 values and left the rest
 undefined ant that was used as a space for extra characters for every
 specific alphabet.
-In russia there were two most pupolar encodings -
+In Russia, there were two most popular encodings -
 cp1251 and koi8-r.
-How did it affect livejournal?
+How did it affect Livejournal?
 As is written in
-their FAQ, they had now way of understanding the encoding and hence it
+their FAQ, they had no way of understanding the encoding and hence it
 was left up to users to choose a proper one to render a page.

 In case such encoding was chosen, Livejournal API allowed to download
-both unicode and non-unicode posts in the same way.
+both Unicode and non-Unicode posts in the same way.
 Unfortunately,
 what I found empirically, serverside encoding did some weird stuff
-presumably because text was already converted to unicode somewhere
+presumably because the text was already converted to Unicode somewhere
 along the way, and I had to disable it in order to get a properly
 readable way.

-This decision had consequences in sense that now I couldn't download
+This decision had consequences in a sense that now I couldn't download
-different types of posts in one batch - livejournal api returned error
+different types of posts in one batch - Livejournal api returned an error
 in this case.
 The beast I ended up writing is called
 `lj-getevents-multimode` you can check it out in [lj-api][lj-api].
 I
 baked in a couple of assumptions in the code:

-* One of the api versions (unicode one) was much more probable
+* One of the api versions (Unicode one) was much more probable
-* If post had one version, the next one had a high chance of having
+* If the post had one version, the next one had a high chance of having
   the same one.

 Final logic looked like this:

 * Try to download posts in one version
 * If fails reduce batch to one post and repeat
-* If that fails, flip download mode and repear
+* If that fails, flip download mode and repeat
 * If that fails, error out
 * If one of the previous steps succeeded, increase batch size 2x and
   repeat.